nlynzaad/remix-mikroorm/README.md

 This is a bare-bones test project to implement [mikro-orm](https://mikro-orm.io/) and [Remix (vite plugin)](https://remix.run/).

+This generally just works the only real quirk is the requirement by the CLI to include the file extension which can be an annoyance with typescript.
+This can either be enabled globally in the tsconfig or disabled on a case by case basis using ts comments.
+In this project I've opted to disable on a case by case basis.

 ## Getting started

 1) run the following to install all your dependencies